rob-small/my-workbench-example-agentic-rag/README.md

 - **Context creation workflow** – web and file upload flows embed data into a persistent Chroma store under `/project/data`, with helpers for splitting, embedding, and clearing content.
 - **Monitoring & troubleshooting** – the "Monitor" tab streams live LangGraph traces and timestamped logs captured via a lightweight logger, and friendly error messages surface common Tavily, auth, and recursion failures.
 - **Self-hosting aides** – optional GPU compatibility checks and a reference Docker Compose file help teams run their own NIM endpoints with validated model/GPU pairs.
+ - **Customizable window title** – Change the main window title by editing the `TITLE` variable in `code/chatui/pages/converse.py`.
+ - **Model name logic** – Model names (e.g., LLAMA, MISTRAL) are set in `code/chatui/pages/converse.py` and can be switched to internal endpoints using the `INTERNAL_API` environment variable.
+ - **Timestamped logging** – All logs are written with timestamps for improved traceability.
+ - **Improved error handling** – Friendly error messages for Tavily, authentication, and recursion issues are surfaced in the UI.
+ - **Agentic workflow** – The agentic RAG workflow is compiled using LangGraph, and you can generate a visual graph using the `visualize_graph()` function.

 ## Architecture refresher
 The agent is implemented with LangGraph.
 Incoming questions are routed to either Tavily web search or the Dell document vector store, retrieved passages are filtered, and candidate answers are graded for hallucinations and usefulness before being accepted or retried.
+The workflow can be visualized and saved as an image using the built-in graph visualization tools.

 ### Default prompts
 Two prompt suites are bundled:
 - **Llama 3.1** prompts tuned for Dell terminology and evaluation criteria.
 - **Mixtral** equivalents for users who prefer Mistral endpoints.
 You can edit these directly in the UI accordions or by modifying the prompt modules.
+Model selection and prompt customization are available in the Models tab.

 ## Setup
 1. **Install dependencies**